 Can I get life insurance after a heart attack?

 Yes, it is possible to get life insurance after a heart attack.
-Life insurance for heart disease is available subject to your specific health information and life insurance companies assess every person individually.
+Life insurance for heart disease, heart failure and many other heart conditions is available subject to your specific health information and life insurance companies assess every person individually.

 Typically, life insurance is available after a heart attack depending on: